How To Install and Use Docker on CentOS 7

 We can start, stop, remove, and manage a container with the docker container subcommand.

 The following command will start a Docker container based on the CentOS image.
 If you don’t have the image locally, it will download it first:

 The CentOS container

 At first sight, it may seem to you that nothing has happened at all.
 Well, that is not true.
 The CentOS container stops immediately after booting up because it does not have a long-running process and we didn’t provide any command, so the container booted up, ran an empty command, and then exited.

 The switch -it allows us to interact with the container via the command line.
 To start an interactive container, type:

 To list active containers, type:

 docker container ls CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 79ab8e16d567 centos "/bin/bash" 22 minutes ago Up 22 minutes ecstatic_ardinghelli

-As you can see from the output, once the container is started, the command prompt is changed, which means that you’re now working from inside the container:
+As you can see from the output, once the container has started operations, the command prompt is changed, which means that you’re now working from inside the container:

 [[email protected] /]#